Inflectra/spira-documentation/docs/SpiraApps/RisksPlus.md

 !!! warning "This SpiraApp is not compatible with SpiraTest"

+!!! warning "Some of this SpiraApp's functionality requires Spira 8.2"

 This SpiraApp extends the built-in risk functionality by:

 - adding a "Move to Incident" button on the Risk details page